 Washington's DWSRF project loan funds and set-aside workplans contribute to achieving EPA's Strategic Goal 2, sub-objective 2.1.1 - Water Safe to Drink: Percentage of the population served by community water systems that receive drinking water that meets all applicable health-based drinking water standards through effective treatment and source water protection.
-Washington's DWSRF program provides funding to help achieve this federal performance standard.
-Washington intends to meet or exceed EPA's annual performance targets.
+Our program provides funding to help achieve this federal performance standard and we intend to meet or exceed EPA's annual performance targets.

-Washington will use the following performance measures to help assure the loan program is helping achieve the federal standards:
+Washington will use the following performance measures to help ensure the loan program is helping achieve the federal standards:

 - Annual percentage of assistance agreements to bring water systems into compliance.
-Based on available funds, Washington proposes to fund 54 of 2012 DWSRF eligible projects.
-All of these eligible projects are intended to address compliance or public health issues that fall within the funding range for 2012. - Fund utilization rate (cumulative loan agreement dollars compared with the cumulative funds available for projects) for the DWSRF loan fund.
-This will be calculated at the end of each state fiscal year (June 30).
+Based on available funds, Washington proposes to fund 49 DWSRF eligible projects in 2013.
+All of these eligible projects are intended to address compliance or public health issues. - Fund utilization rate (cumulative loan agreement dollars compared with the cumulative funds available for projects) for the DWSRF loan fund.
+This will be calculated at the end of each state fiscal year.
 Washington's fund utilization rate is expected to meet national performance targets.